 Regulations are set by multiple entities across the globe and can vary depending on which country or region a company is conducting business in.
 This presents two main challenges: staying compliant globally and the potential for security threats if companies don’t adhere to regulations.

-The following four regulations are set forth by different regulatory bodies across the globe for various purposes, including the protection of financial, personal, and healthcare information.
+The following four regulations are set forth by different regulatory bodies across the globe for various purposes, including the protection of financial, personal, and healthcare data security information.

 - PCI DSS (The Payment Card Industry Data Security Standard).
 This is the information security standard for organizations handling branded credit cards.